b-tsao/bored-games/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />

+The build includes both React and server files.<br />
+The React bundle is located under `build/public`.

 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm start`

+Runs the app in production mode.<br />
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

+### `npm test:app`

+Launches the test runner in the interactive watch mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run lint`

+Runs tslint against the server.<br />

+### `npm pack`

+Builds the app for production if the `build` folder does not exist.<br />
+See the section `npm run build` for more details.

+Packages the minimal necessities for production deployment.<br />
+The npm package is ready for publishing!

+The package can be deployed after unpacking and running `npm install` and `npm start`.

+Alternatively, the Docker directory contains build and update scripts for docker deployment.

 ### `npm run eject`